smiles724/MNPO/README.md

 # MNPO Training Pipeline

 This repository packages the full iterative **Multiplayer Nash Preference Optimization (MNPO)** workflow that we used to fine-tune instruction-following language models with on-policy preference data.
-It bundles scripts for dataset preparation, preference data generation, reward model annotation, and multi-GPU MNPO training so you can reproduce or adapt our alignment pipeline end-to-end.
+It bundles scripts for dataset preparation, preference data generation, annotation, and multi-GPU MNPO training so you can reproduce or adapt our alignment pipeline end-to-end.

 ## Key Features
 - **End-to-end alignment loop** – Automates dataset splitting, precomputation, MNPO training, and optional on-policy data refreshes across multiple iterations.